orchardstreet/Fee_Adder/README.md

 The program folder is now in the C:\ drive at C:\Payment_Manager.

-You can launch the program by clicking on the shortcut in that folder or on the Desktop shortcut.
-It's recommended to click on these shortcuts rather than the main .exe.
+You can launch the program by clicking on the shortcut in that folder named "Payment Manager" or on the Desktop shortcut of the same name.
+It's recommended to click on these shortcuts rather than the main .exe file in /windows-build/bin.

 ### Debian-based systems
 Type the following into the command line: